 Sliding glass doors can get scratched or otherwise damaged in the course of regular use, so sometimes it makes sense to pull them off for maintenance, cleaning, or repair.
 Removing a glass door requires different methods and materials than taking off conventional swinging doors.
 Here are five steps you can use to pop off and replace your door without damaging it or scuffing up the surrounding area.

-Sliding glass doors are heavy and have sharp edges on the bottom which can scar a floor surface if the door is dropped or set down to hard on the floor.
-To protect the floor you should lay a piece of heavy cardboard or an old quilt on the floor where you plan to stand your door once you remove it from its frame.
+Sliding glass doors are heavy and have sharp edges on the bottom, which can scar a floor surface if the door is set down too hard on the floor.
+To protect the floor, you should lay a piece of heavy cardboard, a blanket, or a mat with anti-slip coating underneath it on the floor where you plan to stand your door once you remove it from its frame.

 Step 2 - Remove the Screen Door

-You'll find the sliding door easier to lift from its track if you slide it to the center of the track.
+You'll find the sliding door easier to lift from its track if you slide it toward the center of the track to where you'll see a slight indent in the bottom track to ease removal.
 This door will be heavy and may require you to use a sturdy pry bar to lift it enough for it to clear the track it's in.
-If you are unable to lift the door high enough to clear the track, insert a flathead screwdriver beneath the roller wheels in the track, and pry the wheel upward until it clears the track.
+If you can't lift the door high enough to clear the track, locate the holes on the edges of the door at the bottom, where the adjustment screws for the rollers are located.

 There may be plastic plugs over the holes at the bottom of the door, which you can easily remove with a flat screwdriver, which once removed will give you access to loosen both adjustment screws with a Phillips screwdriver pulling the rollers up and out of the way.
 You should now be able to freely lift the sliding glass door out of the track and out of the frame.
 Get your partner to help you store it somewhere out of arm's way until you need to put it back in.